 Spring Game Stats

 The end of the spring season also means the announcement of the team captains.
-The team will vote in the upcoming week and the official release of the 2013 team captains can then be found at PennAthletics.com.
+The team will vote for the 2012 team captains in the upcoming week.
+The official release of the captains can then be found at PennAthletics.com.

-The Quakers, who recently held a bone marrow drive for the 'Be the Match' registry program, have officially wrapped up their spring practice schedule - just in time with finals fast approaching.
+The Quakers, who recently held a bone marrow drive for the 'Be the Match' registry program, have just two practices remaining.
+They will officially wrap up their spring practice schedule on Thursday - just in time with finals fast approaching.